tinify/wordpress-plugin/readme.txt

 A: Yes!
 After installing the plugin, go to *Media > Bulk Optimization*, and click on the start button to optimize all unoptimized images in your media library.

 == Changelog ==
+= 2.2.4 =
+* Fixed bug with drop-down menu in the Media Library.
+* Compression limit notice now links directly to your API dashboard.
+* Tweaked styling of the dashboard widget.

 = 2.2.3 =
-* Website link now goes directly to your dashboard
+* Changed links to make it easier to go directly to your API dashboard.
-* Fixed compression issue for some fopen users.
+* Fixed a compression issue for some fopen users.

 = 2.2.2 =
 * Improved robustness in case an unexpected network error occurs.